UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

   * Ok.

 *  It seems I have a problem with the username and therefore my password doesnt work.
 I was told my username is ****** but in the terminal I have to write it as with capital firstletter.
 Then, my password isnt recognized, so I couldn't log in.
     *  Your username is in small caps.
 What platform/operating system are you coming from?
-Windows has this tendency of allways putting captial letters on first letter disregarding.
+Windows has this tendency of allways putting capital letters on first letter disregarding.

 ## Have you managed to download the demo-moving-around folder: